 The core contributors and Nim community have been very supportive and enthusiastic for the project.

 Existing implementations of Ethereum have focused on desktop computers and servers.
 These implementations have played a major role in the initial success of Ethereum, and they are suitable for full and archival nodes.
-However, their deployment onto embedded systems has been an afterthought.
+However, their deployment on embedded systems has been an afterthought.